Created to ensure every child has the opportunity to learn the critical computer science skills needed to unlock their full potential.

 The Need and Opportunity

-- Only 66% of public high schools in Utah teach computer science
+- 82% of Utah high schools offer a foundational computer science course

-- Research shows that learning computer science directly correlates with better test scores in math, reading, and science
+- Research shows that studying computer science is associated with higher test scores in math, reading, and science

-- The average salary of a computing occupation in Utah is $85,899
+- The average yearly salary for computing occupations in Utah is approximately $94,146

 Grantmaking to Date

-While there remains a serious gap in computer science learning opportunities in Utah schools, over the past six years significant progress has been made through the persistence, vision and actions of industry leaders, elected officials, educators, academics and nonprofits.
-The timeline below highlights some of the important milestones around this issue.
+While there remains a serious gap in computer science learning opportunities in Utah schools, significant progress has been made through the persistence, vision and actions of industry leaders, elected officials, educators, academics and nonprofits.
 With the launch of the Silicon Slopes Computer Science Fund, and a significant commitment of State funding, Utah will continue this forward momentum to close the opportunity gap and lead the nation in K-12 computer science learning.

 This issue is complex and this progress has required the collaboration of numerous stakeholders with a willingness to coalesce around a shared vision.
 Now, this shared vision has pooled, coordinated funding to support its realization.